 This way, you'll not only increase your child's chances of having a normal sense of money, you will also better allocate your capital for potentially higher returns and less cash drag.

-When your children grow up to be well-adjusted adults, you can then surprise them with a modest home of their own to live in or manage one day while also getting to stay in your primary residence.
+When your children grow up to be well-adjusted adults, you can then surprise them with a modest home of their own to live.
+Or, you can give them the home to manage.
+These rental properties act as career insurance in a highly competitive, unknown future.

-You won’t have to go through what a couple of my neighbors go through and have your adult children live back at home with you for many years.
-I swear, my adult kid neighbors will never leave because they don’t have the FIRE within them to stand on their own.
+You won't have to go through what a couple of my neighbors go through.
+They both had their adult children live back at home with them for many years.
+I swear, my adult kid neighbors will never leave.
+They don't have the FIRE within them to stand on their own.

 The only “downside” is that you are living in a smaller or less ideal location than you can comfortably afford.
 But I strongly believe large homes with unused rooms are a waste of money.
 They are purchased more for ego purposes rather than utility.